SublimeLinter/SublimeLinter-vale/README.md

 ### Linter configuration

 In order for `vale` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
-Before going any further, please read and follow the steps in [“Finding a linter executable”](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.
+Before going any further, please read and follow the steps in "[Finding a linter executable](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable)" through "Validating your PATH" in the documentation.

 Once you have installed and configured `vale`, you can proceed to install the SublimeLinter-contrib-vale plugin if it is not yet installed.